cortexlabs/cortex/docs/workloads/dependencies/python-packages.md

 ## Customizing Dependency Paths

 Cortex allows you to specify different dependency paths other than the default ones.
-This can be useful to deploy different versions of the same API (e.g. CPU vs GPU dependencies).
+This can be useful when deploying different versions of the same API (e.g. CPU vs GPU dependencies).

-To customize the path for your dependencies, add the `dependencies` key in your API's `cortex.yaml` file.
-You can set one or more keys to specify the paths for each dependency type.
-Every path should be a relative path with respect to the project root (where the `cortex.yaml` file is).
+To customize the path for your dependencies, you can specify `predictor.dependencies` in your API's configuration file.
+You can set one or more fields to specify the path for each dependency type.
+Each path should be a relative path with respect to the current file.

-Example:
+For example:

 ```yaml
 # cortex.yaml

 - name: my-classifier
   kind: RealtimeAPI
   predictor: